PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 $ source .bashrc
 ```

-Now try out the aliases:
+Now try out the alias:

 ```
 $ sq
 ```

+You only need to source your `.bashrc` file when you add an alias in the current session.
+When you first log in all aliases will be available.

 ### If you have an account on Della, Perseus, Tiger or Tigressdata